mvysny/vaadin-on-kotlin/docs/tutorial.md

 Running the app from Intellij in debug mode allows you to publish changes in your file directly to the running app easily.
 Simply edit the file, then press CTRL+F9 (or *Build / Build Project* from the menu) then reload the page in your browser.

+To stop or restart the app from Intellij, simply hit the red square *Stop* button in the upper-right part of the screen.

 ## Getting Up and Running

 Now that you've seen how to create a view, let's create something with a bit more substance.